wuuu110/wuuu110.github.io/_pages/about.md

 💡 Research Interests
 ======

-My research interests lie in the emerging field of Learning to Optimize (L2Opt), with a particular focus on leveraging deep neural networks to solve challenging combinatorial optimization problems (COPs).
-I am also interested in exploring the automatic design of algorithms with the help of large language models (LLMs).
+My research interests lie in the emerging field of Learning to Optimize (L2Opt), with a particular focus on leveraging deep neural networks to solve challenging Combinatorial Optimization Problems (COPs).
+I am also interested in exploring the automatic design of algorithms with the help of Large Language Models (LLMs).

 📚 Education